You already know the physical stack: PrEP, testing, vaccines, condoms. That side of the system gets most of the attention.

 Not all of this needs the same level of response.
 Here's how to calibrate.

 Crisis support — If you're at risk of hurting yourself, or if someone around you is, this is not a therapy situation.
 This is crisis line or emergency department, right now.
-Your country guide has the specific numbers for where you are.
+Where a country guide exists for your location, it has local crisis numbers — but if you need help immediately, go to your nearest emergency department or call your local emergency services.

 Peer support and community — The first thing that makes a difference for a lot of guys is simply being around other gay and bi men who are living well and talking openly.
 This isn't therapy — it's normalisation.
 It's powerful.
 Finding community deliberately, rather than just through apps, changes things.